Tel Dan stele: Discovery and description

-Fragment A of the stele was discovered in July 1993 by Gila Cook of Biran's team who was studying Tel Dan in northern Israel.
+Fragment A of the stele was discovered in July 1993 by Gila Cook of Avraham Biran's team who was studying Tel Dan in northern Israel.
 Fragments B1 and B2 were found in June 1994.
 The stele was not excavated in its "primary context", but in its "secondary use".
 The fragments were published by Biran and his colleague Joseph Naveh in 1993 and 1995.